 - Abdominal Exam: Dr. Turner will examine the intestines, liver, spleen, and digestive function.

-- Thyroid exam: assessing for any thyroid enlargement or nodules
+- Thyroid exam: An assessment will be conducted for any thyroid enlargement or nodules.

-- Cardiovascular and Respiratory exam: checks for proper heart and lung health
+- Cardiovascular and Respiratory exam: This exam checks for proper heart and lung health.

 - Contraception options